Sonic12040/deno-oak-server/README.md

 ## deps.ts and dev_deps.ts

 Dependencies for the regular project belong in deps.ts.
 Dependencies used only during development (such as testing libraries) belong in dev_deps.ts.

+## http.test.ts

+Example test of the /route data and response returning correctly.
+If you don't correctly close the server with AbortController, your tests will hang.